Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Felt’s position in the FBI also meant he was in prime position to see all communications relating to the Watergate scandal (more on that below.)
 Before long, other individuals identified Felt as a suspect in leaking information relating to Watergate.
 However, there was no proof of this and he held onto his job.

-Despite this, when the time came to replace Gray as Director of the FBI in 1973, President Nixon “passed over” Felt, despite him seeming like a shoe-in for the role, in favour of William Ruckelshaus, someone Nixon regarded as a “Mr. Clean.”
+Despite this, when the time came to replace Gray as Director of the FBI in 1973, President Nixon “passed over” Felt, despite him seeming like a shoo-in for the role, in favor of William Ruckelshaus, someone Nixon regarded as a “Mr. Clean.”

 Felt didn’t get on well with Ruckelshaus, who continued to accuse him of leaking insider information to the press (quite correctly, as it now turns out!)
 After just a couple of months of working under Ruckelshaus, Felt resigned from the agency on June 22nd, 1973.

 Although Felt resigned from the FBI in 1973, he ended up in court in 1980 relating to FBI activities that took place “on his watch.”
 These included secret break-ins on premises connected to left-wing groups.
-Felt stood up for and admitted the activities he’d been a had a part-in, and former president Nixon even appeared as a defence witness.
+Felt stood up for and admitted the activities he’d had a part in, and former president Nixon even appeared as a defense witness.